Online Resources for Bolstering Learning!

 BrainPOP (for grades 4-8) and BrainPOP Jr. (for grades K-3) offer engaging learning games, animated movies, and activities.
 These tools challenge students to reflect, make connections, and engage in deeper, curiosity-driven learning.
 Though BrainPOP is most well known for STEM education, it also addresses Social Studies, Reading/Writing, Health and Arts.

 Most kids love learning about animals.
-Ranger Rick from the National Wildlife Federation offers games, jokes, articles, and art related to animals and is entirely free while we’re all learning from home.
-There are activities appropriate for all ages 0-12.
+Ranger Rick from the National Wildlife Federation offers games, jokes, articles, and art related to animals.
 Old standby National Geographic Kids has games, videos, quizzes, and articles for kids ages 6 and up.
-Finally, the Cincinnati Zoo is offering an at-home safari exploration of one animal a day.

 Middle & High School

-NASA has made their full image library free, and it’s awesome.
+NASA has a full image library, and it’s awesome.
 We highly recommend taking a look.

 Writing